Konisaurus/drawing_probability_calculator/README.md

 Inculdes two models for calculating the probability of a sample hand:
 - model_hypgeo.py calculates the probability of a certain sample with the hypergeometric probability/cumulative distribution function.
-- model_simulation.py (NOT FULLY IMPLEMENTED YET) draws a random sample hand multiple times and counts if the sample a success or not.
+- model_simulation.py (NOT YET FULLY IMPLEMENTED) draws a random sample hand multiple times and counts if the sample a success or not.

 ## Installation